SSRSGJYD/LPANNI/README.md

     > WITH c
     > MATCH (cn:Node)-[:BelongTo]->(c)
     > RETURN c, cn

-    >> For large graphs, this may cause too many matched communities and make the Neo4j Browser crash.
-It would be better to limit the number of matched communities using "WITH c LIMIT 1" instead of the fourth line "WITH c".
+    For large graphs, there may be too many matched communities and the Neo4j Browser may crash.
+It would be better to limit the number of matched communities using "WITH c LIMIT 1" instead of "WITH c" in the fourth line.
   + Result Visualization:

     >![avatar](figures/QueryExample2.png)